theshteves/stevenkneiser.com/links.md

 _(Specific to the U.S.)_

+The art of investing is the art of decision-making.
+Every decision you make is a vote for the person you'll become. **This is the lazy-yet-informed approach to maximize your returns _relative to your risk & effort_**.
+The "20% of effort that will yield you 80% of the results"

 In my experience,
 <br>you'll take this 1 of 2 ways
 <br>(assuming this is news to you):